Airport Operations in Conjunction with Construction Work

 Furthermore, additional coordination and planning efforts are required to manage the involved stakeholders efficiently.

-This 2-day course provides delegates with an insight into aerodrome development planning processes to ensure full compliance with regulatory requirements and to understand and appreciate the necessary control measures which must be followed in order to ensure that an aerodrome remains safe for aircraft movements throughout periods of Work In Progress (WIP) on the airfield.
-It explores industry good practice, built upon Commission Regulation (EU) No 139/2014 and associated guidance issued by EASA and ICAO.
+This 2-day course provides delegates with an insight into aerodrome development planning processes to ensure full compliance with regulatory requirements and to understand and appreciate the necessary control measures which must be followed in order to ensure that an aerodrome remains safe for aircraft movements throughout periods of works on the on the aerodrome.
+It explores industry good practice, built upon Commission Regulation (EU) No. 139/2014 and associated guidance issued by EASA and ICAO.

-The course is designed in an interactive form including group exercises and discussions and will enable delegates to safely plan and manage airside Work In Progress (WIP) activities, from small-scale reactive works to large-scale major development projects.
+The course is designed in an interactive form including group exercises and discussions and will enable delegates to safely plan and manage aerodrome works activities, from small-scale reactive works to large-scale major development projects.

 The course is aimed at aerodrome staff involved in any aspects of airport operations.
 An awareness of airport operations is preferable, however, no previous experience of airside operations is necessary.